Local Service Page

 - Local Review: "Our new front walkway completely changed the look of the house, and two winters in it's still dead level with no lifting.
 The crew kept the site tidy and the price was exactly what they quoted." - Homeowner, Burlington

-- Tony's Pro Tip: If your walkway has to meet the City sidewalk, sort out the Burlington Road Occupancy Permit before you book the install — tying into the boulevard without it can mean tearing the apron back out.
+- Riaad's Pro Tip: If your walkway has to meet the City sidewalk, sort out the Burlington Road Occupancy Permit before you book the install — tying into the boulevard without it can mean tearing the apron back out.

 Stone Walkway Installation Cost in Burlington (2026)